 - Linkedin: Current companies hiring include Epic Games and RockStar.

 In just a few minutes, I was able to find available testing jobs for some of the biggest game development companies like Big Fish Games, C2S Technologies, RockStar North and Blizzard.

 If you’re serious about wanting to make money as a game tester, I’d definitely keep an eye on these sites.

 Tips for success

 Here are a few tips to help you get that dream job.

-If you are keen to work as a game tester, it is imperative for you to be in cities that have games manufacturer.
 Reports from Houston Chronicle suggest that major cities like Los Angeles, New York and Seattle offer maximum opportunities for working as a game tester.

 Learn to speak the language